Shykh Seraj

-Shykh Seraj (শাইখ সিরাজ; born 7 September 1954) is a Bangladeshi journalist, media personality and agriculture development activist.
-He was awarded Ekushey Padak in 1995 and Independence Award in 2018 by the Government of Bangladesh.
+Shykh Seraj (শাইখ সিরাজ; born 7 September 1954) is a Bangladeshi journalist, media personality, and agriculture development activist.
+He was awarded the Ekushey Padak in 1995 and the Independence Award in 2018 by the government of Bangladesh.

 Early life

-Seraj completed SSC from Khilgaon Govt.
-High School & HSC from Notre Dame College, Dhaka.
+Seraj completed his SSC from Khilgaon Govt.
+High School and his HSC from Notre Dame College, Dhaka.
 Seraj earned his M.A. degree in geography from the University of Dhaka.

 Career

-Seraj co-anchored a television series Mati O Manush (Men and Soil) on Bangladesh Television since 1982.
-The television program featured investigative documentaries and in-depth reporting and points out solutions to the various problems that farmers face.
-In his work, Seraj visits remote areas, talks with farmers, conducts filming, searches for stories, and encourages young educated generations to engage in farming.
+Seraj co-anchored a television series, Mati O Manush (Men and Soil), on Bangladesh Television starting in 1982.
+The television program featured investigative documentaries and in-depth reporting and pointed out solutions to the various problems that farmers face.
+In his work, Seraj visits remote areas, talks with farmers, conducts filming, searches for stories, and encourages young, educated generations to engage in farming.
 In 1999, he became the director of News at Channel i.
 In 2004, Seraj started a new programme at Channel i named Hridoye Mati O Manush (Soil and Men in Heart) based on the format of his earlier program Mati O Manush.

+He hosted a show with former prime minister of Bangladesh Sheikh Hasina.

 Seraj created a game show where contestants compete for best farm skills.